Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 - Owls games this season feature an average total of 51.6 points, a number 0.1 points higher than Saturday's over/under.

-- The 55.0 PPG average total in Panthers games this season is 3.5 points more than this game's over/under.
+- The 51.5-point total for this game is 3.5 points below the 55.0 points per game average total in Panthers games this season.

 Florida Atlantic Stats and Trends